composer / songwriter

 — ABOUT —

-Comfortable across genres, Schickele writes chamber music, vocal music, songs, and electronic music for ensembles, bands, and the stage.
+Comfortable across genres, Schickele has written chamber music, vocal music, songs, and electronic music for ensembles, bands, and the stage.
 His chamber music has been performed at venues across the country and internationally.
-Recent premieres include the sextet Linden's Song, Lamplight for singing cellist and drone, and, in collaboration with the artist Jane Benson, The Rings of Saturn, a series of multimedia works.
+Recent premieres include the sextet Linden's Song and Lamplight for singing cellist and drone.
+A collaboration with the artist Jane Benson, Song for Sebald–a series of multimedia works–has shown in Berlin and NYC and will be at the Contemporary Arts Center in Cincinnati July-October, 2017.

 A science lover, some of his most popular works are based on texts by historic or contemporary scientists, NASA, or journalists.
 He was principal composer for the recent sold-out run of Science Fair, an opera with experiments in NYC, which Time Out called "Pure, effervescent pleasure."